HackTheSolarSystem/StormsOfJupiter/README.md

 You must also provide any step-by-step instructions for installation of your solution.
 * Step one - install package manager
 Anaconda is used to handle the python packages and run the python scripts.
 Matlab is used to run the matlab scripts.
+Matlab needs to license to run that can either be recieved through purchase or a trial.
 * Step two - special config instructions
 conda env create -f environment.yml  once anaconda is installed, within the anaconda prompt/command line/terminal.
 * Step three - system administration notes